Quantum Periods for 3-Dimensional Fano Manifolds: Introduction

 \section{Introduction}

 The quantum period of a Fano manifold $X$ is a generating function for Gromov--Witten invariants.
 It is a deformation invariant of $X$ that carries detailed information about quantum cohomology.
 In this paper we give closed formulas for the quantum periods for all 3-dimensional Fano manifolds.
 As a consequence we prove a conjecture, made jointly with Golyshev, that identifies Laurent polynomials which correspond under mirror symmetry to each of the 98~deformation families of 3-dimensional Fano manifolds with very ample anticanonical bundle.
 We also exhibit Laurent polynomial mirrors for the remaining 7~deformation families.
 Our arguments rely on the classification of \mbox{3-dimensional} Fano manifolds, due to Iskovskikh and Mori--Mukai: this is a difficult theorem whose proof, even today, requires delicate arguments in explicit birational geometry.
 On the other hand our mirror Laurent polynomials have a simple combinatorial definition and classification.
 Given a suitable mirror theorem this classification would give a straightforward, combinatorial, and uniform alternative proof of the classification of 3-dimensional Fano manifolds.
-Thus our results here pose a testing challenge to the developing theory of mirror symmetry \citelist{\cite{Kontsevich:ICM}\cite{SYZ}\cite{Kontsevich--Soibelman:1}\cite{Kontsevich--Soibelman:2}\cite{Gross--Siebert:affine}\cite{Gross}\cite{Gross--Siebert:1}\cite{Gross--Siebert:2}\cite{Katzarkov--Kontsevich--Pantev}\cite{Auroux:complement}\cite{Auroux:special}}.
+The general outlines of such a mirror theorem are beginning to emerge~\citelist{\cite{Kontsevich:ICM}\cite{SYZ}\cite{Auroux:complement}\cite{Auroux:special}\cite{Katzarkov--Kontsevich--Pantev}}, as are some promising approaches to proving it~\citelist{\cite{Kontsevich--Soibelman:1}\cite{Kontsevich--Soibelman:2}\cite{Gross--Siebert:affine}\cite{Gross}\cite{Gross--Siebert:1}\cite{Gross--Siebert:2}}.

 Let $X$ be a Fano manifold, that is, a smooth projective variety such that the anticanonical bundle ${-K_X}$ is ample.
 The quantum period $G_X(t)$ of $X$, defined in \S\ref{sec:quantum_period}~below, is a generating function for certain genus-zero Gromov--Witten invariants of $X$.
 It satisfies a differential equation: